ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/cloudfront-collector/1-Setup-a-bucket-on-S3-for-the-pixel.md

 $ aws ec2 describe-regions | grep 'RegionName'
 ```

+You could also view it on the [Amazon doc page](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).

 If the bucket name is available you will get a confirmation on creation:

 ```sh